byronwolfman/kanka-client/README.md

 The API client is designed to follow these links in order to retrieve the paginated results.
 To avoid leaking the API token, the client makes two additional checks:

-1. If `ForceTLS` is enabled but the link protocol is plain HTTP, then the link will be re-written using HTTPS.
+1. If `ForceTLS` is enabled but the link protocol is plain HTTP, then the link will be re-written as HTTPS before it is followed.
-1. If the link's base URL does not match the client's configured base URL (including after being upgraded to HTTPS if `ForceTLS` is enabled) then the client will throw an error and refuse to follow the link.
+1. If the link's base URL does not match the client's configured base URL (including after being upgraded if `ForceTLS` is enabled) then the client will throw an error and refuse to follow the link.

 Probably the only reason to disable `ForceTLS` is for writing tests (which uses a localhost proxy) or to do traffic inspection through your own MitM proxy.